kenjennings/Atari-Breakout76/README05TestScreen.md

 Looking pretty good overall.

 The Atari screen is wider than the arcade Breakout by the width of approximately one brick, which divided between both halves of the screen is half a brick extra width at the vertical borders.
-If the Atari bricks were one color clock smaller then the Atari's screen would be two bricks smaller than the arcade.
-Thus the demo program presents the best size possible.
+The expected deviation per the scaling values was about 1 pixel.
+This implies the Breakout emulator pixels are not perfectly square and/or the Atari emulator pixels are wider than expected.
+It is also possible the scaling value is off slightly.
+In any case, the deviation is not significant.
+If the Atari bricks were one color clock smaller then the Atari's screen would be almost two bricks smaller than the arcade.
+Thus the scaling calculation and the demo program presents the closest matching size possible.

 The numbers all pretty well line up, though the Atari's are just a little thicker.